Paychex Payroll Review

 With so much to offer, Paychex has become one of the largest payroll service providers in the United States, with over 650,000 clients.
 On their website, Paychex says one in 12 private sector workers get paid through Paychex.
 If you’re a small business owner looking for a payroll service provider, you should consider Paychex—and we’re here to help.

 Let’s review what Paychex can provide to small business owners.
 We’ll also compare it with some top competitors to help you make the best decision in terms of payroll management.
+For a limited time only, Paychex is offering 3 months free payroll; so if you’re thinking of refreshing your payroll services in 2020, now is a great time to get Paychex.

 Before we get started, we should mention that Paychex offers a payroll product for small businesses as well as midsize and large businesses.
 We’re going to focus on its small business product—Paychex Flex Select, which is designed for businesses with 10-49 employees.